arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Monday 10/18/2021 23:34 (UTC)`.
+The last change was detected on `Tuesday 10/19/2021 00:34 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code